mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 distances, a few niche companies are attempting to use the technology to teleport radio waves across an entire star system.
-If successful, they will have invented the Imperium’s first working FTL communications device.
+If successful, they will have invented the Imperium's first working FTL communications device.

 **Name Location Bases Statistics Trade Codes Travel Code Gas Giants**